A guide to the memoir

 The case continues to live on the internet.
-Click here: August David Chazan-Gabbard et. al vs. University of California Medical Center et. al
+Go here: August David Chazan-Gabbard et. al vs. University of California Medical Center et. al

 Nancy Hersh (in the book Nina Buchanan), is the president of Hersh & Hersh.
 She was supposed to supervise Chuck Kelly, at the time a junior member of the firm.

 After August died in 2013, I did some sleuthing with regard to Dr. Greenspoon and discovered that he came with a provocative back story.
-In 1995, he wrote a public letter to the anti-abortion Congressman Henry Hyde in which he passionately defended the controversial procedure known as intact dilation and evacuation, or, what anti-abortion activists were labeling partial-birth abortion.
+In 1995, he wrote a public letter to the pro-life Congressman Henry Hyde in which he passionately defended the controversial procedure known in medical circles as intact dilation and evacuation, or, what pro-life activists were calling partial-birth abortion.
 Greenspoon had stepped forward to defend a deceased colleague at Cedars Sinai Medical Center who had performed the procedure hundreds of times.